paragbaxi/chef-nessus/README.md

 Requirements
 ------------

-Tenable does not seem to offer direct download of the Nessus installer so currently we have to rely on it being somewhere on the filesystem.
+Tenable does not currently offer direct download of the Nessus installer so currently we have to rely on it being somewhere on the filesystem.
 This can be accomplished with another cookbook, shared directory, etc.